Kimplul/hid-tmff2/README.md

 ## Contributing

-This project wants help from people who can contribute.
-If you would like to help add a wheel to this driver, please have a look through `docs` and/or [CONTRIBUTING.md](./docs/CONTRIBUTING.md) for what might need to be done.

 If you have a wheel that's not not supported, but suspect it might fit into the driver, please feel free to open up an issue about it.
 Currently open requests for wheels: